Your lens or their lens: The widening world of Mobile Ethnography

 Mobile ethnography is derived from two words – mobile and ethnography.

-Anthropologist H Sidky has said that ethnography documents cultural similarities and differences through empirical fieldwork and can help with scientific generalizations about human behavior and the operation of social and cultural systems.
+Anthropologist H Sidky believes that ethnography can help document cultural similarities and differences through empirical fieldwork.
+He also believes that it can be used to make scientific generalizations about human behavior and the way social and cultural systems work.

 In the market research world, mobile ethnography gives us an insight into the physical world and thoughts of the consumer.
 It gives us real-time data of the consumer, his/her life, their physical world and a sneak peek into their thought processes.